Ideas - Free education as a government policy

 - Education must be a legal requirement for all children to reach a minimum subset of pre-university skills needed to function in society

-- Minimum basic skills include logic, mathematics, arts, reading, writing, and verbal communications
+- Minimum basic skills include logic, mathematics, arts, reading, writing, verbal communications (rhetoric), and philosophy

 - The law must not make exceptions that support any form of discrimination (this ensures that people with physical or mental disabilities be included)

 - Educational facilities and public libraries must be legally required to adhere to national safety standards